Indie Trailer Sunday: Emily Blunt & Rupert Grint in Wild Target

-Watch the official trailer for Jonathan Lynn's Wild Target:
+Watch the official trailer for Jonathan Lynn's Wild Target from YouTube:

 Victor Maynard is a middle-aged assassin who prides himself on his lethal reputation.
 But his routine is interrupted when he finds himself drawn to a beautiful thief named Rose, who he takes as his apprentice.

 Wild Target is directed by British filmmaker Jonathan Lynn, of plenty great British classics like Clue, My Cousin Vinny, Sgt.
 Bilko, The Whole Nine Yards and The Fighting Temptations previously.
 The script was written by Lucinda Coxon (of The Heart of Me) and is a remake of Pierre Salvadori's film Cible émouvante (aka Wild Target).
 Freestyle Releasing is bringing Wild Target to limited theaters starting October 29th.

 saw this a couple of month ago, the silly love story makes this a highly recommended matinee 😀

 Jeff Spicoli on Sep 26, 2010